 How to get registered or transferred as a professional or amateur?

-Professional footballer may only get registered or transferred during one of the two annual registration periods (also known as the transfer period or transfer window), however there is one exception that we will explain a little later.
+A professional footballer may only get registered or transferred during one of the two annual registration periods (also known as the transfer period or transfer window), however, there is one exception that we will explain a little later.

 Beacon of light for unemployed professional players